Safe & Secure

 Register an Account

-The Coinbase registration process is incredibly simple, and that’s part of what makes it ideal for beginners.
-When you click the “Get Started” button, you’ll see the following registration form pop up.
+The process of registering with Coinbase is very simple, which is one of the reasons it is so beginner friendly.
+When you click on the "Get Started" button, the following registration form will appear.

 CoinbaseRegistration

-Once you’ve entered your phone number, click “send code,” and you’ll receive an SMS.
-Enter the code and click “Submit.”
-If you enter it correctly, you’ll then be taken to your dashboard.
+After entering your phone number, click "Send Code" and you will receive an SMS.
+Enter the code and click "Send".
+If you entered it correctly, you will be redirected to your dashboard.

 Verify Your Identity

-This is the one part of Coinbase that can really tick people off, but it has to be done.
-Coinbase has to comply with strict KYC (Know Your Customer) laws, so it asks you to upload a photo of a government-issued ID such as a driver’s license, passport, or photo ID.
+This is one part of Coinbase that can really upset people, but it has to be done.
+Coinbase must adhere to strict KYC (Know Your Customer) regulations, so it requires you to upload a picture of a government-issued ID such as a driver's license, passport, or photo ID.

-Be aware that it can take several attempts to get this verified.
-When signing up, one of our team members had to submit their ID three times.
-However, we’ve also read reports from people who got it verified the first time they tried, so this may not be the case for you.
+Please understand that verification may take a few tries.
+One of our team members submitted his ID three times when he signed up.
+However, we've also read reports of people getting verified on the first try, so this may not be the case for you.

-Note that if you opt to upload your driver’s license, you’ll need to upload photos of both the front and back sides.
-The best way to do so is to snap photos with your phone.
-Be sure the lighting is right and that all the information is clearly visible to avoid failed attempts at verification.
+Note that if you choose to upload your driver's license, you will need to upload pictures of both the front and back of your license.
+The best way to do this is to take pictures with your mobile device.
+Make sure the lighting is just right and all details are clearly visible to avoid rejection during the verification process.

-How long will Coinbase verification take?
-Usually, it’ll only take a few minutes.
-However, keep in mind that during the huge Bitcoin bull run at the end of 2017, some people reported it taking days to get verified.
-You’ll want to do this during a relative lull in the market, if at all possible.
+How long does Coinbase verification take?
+In general, it only takes a few minutes.
+However, keep in mind that during the massive bitcoin bull run in late 2017, some people reported that it took several days to get verified.
+If you can, do it during a relative lull in the market.

 Once your account is verified, it’s time to get a payment method set up.